Poppy shares new track 'Khaos x4' from deluxe version of 'I Disagree'

 You can pre-order/pre-save ‘I Disagree (More)’ here.

-Back in Apri, Poppy was forced to postpone her scheduled UK and European tour due to the coronavirus crisis.
+Back in April, Poppy was forced to postpone her 2020 UK and European tour due to the coronavirus crisis.
 Originally scheduled to begin in March, the stint is currently set to take place in December.

-Last month, Poppy shared a rendition of Tatu‘s hit ‘All The Things She Said’ which was originally recorded in celebration of Pride month.
+Last month, Poppy shared a rendition of Tatu‘s hit ‘All The Things She Said’ which had been recorded in celebration of Pride month.